d-plaindoux/tyasta/README.md

 ```

 This lemma says: if we replace a bound expression - of size 1 - with a term of size 1 then the size of the initial term
 and the size of the computed term are equals.
-In addition we specify the decreased term and finally we add explicit to
+In addition we specify the decreased term and finally we explicit to the
-the STM solver the pattern `subst i r e` i.e. `[SMTPat (subst i r e)]` to be used when the termination proof should be
+STM solver the pattern `subst i r e` i.e. `[SMTPat (subst i r e)]` to be used when the termination proof should be done.
-done.

 Now we are ready to proof the termination !